Exunys/Exunys-ESP/README.md

 This project also uses [Exunys' Config Library](https://github.com/Exunys/Config-Library) as a way of storing user settings, meaning, your script executor must support the dependencies for the module if you want the *configuration storing & loading functions* in the ESP module to function.

 ### 📜 License
-This project is completely free and open sourced.
-But, that does not mean you own rights to it.
-Read this [document](https://github.com/Exunys/Exunys-ESP/blob/main/LICENSE) for more information.
+This project is completely free and open source.
+However, that does not mean you own the rights to it.
+Please read this [document](https://github.com/Exunys/Exunys-ESP/blob/main/LICENSE) for more information.
-You can re-use / stitch this script or any system of this project into any of your repositories, as long as you credit the developer [Exunys](https://github.com/Exunys).
+You can reuse or integrate this script or any system from this project into your own repositories, as long as you credit the developer, [Exunys](https://github.com/Exunys) (me).

 ## 📑 Update log (DD/MM/YYYY):